Nikhilesh-Attal/sathi/README.md

 # SATHI - Your AI Travel Ally

 Welcome to SATHI, your personal AI-powered travel companion designed to make your journeys unforgettable.
-This document provides a comprehensive overview of the project's current status, architecture, and features.
+This document provides a comprehensive overview of the project's current status, architecture, and complete data flow.

 ## Core Mission